pinepain/php-ref/README.md

 ### References

-There are two type of reference provided by this extension: `SoftReference` and `Reference`.
-The main difference is that `SoftReference` call it notifier before referent object will be destructed which allows to prevent object be destroyed, while `Reference` call it notifier after referent object was destructed.
+There are two type of reference provided by this extension: `SoftReference` and `WeakReference`.
+The main difference is that `SoftReference` call it notifier before referent object will be destructed which allows to prevent object be destroyed, while `WeakReference` call it notifier after referent object was destructed.

 Note: What this extension provides aren't quite actual soft and weak references, but it comes close for most use cases.